The largest lost demographic in the U.S. could very well be those who have had a “False Conversion”.

-All of the Bible including the Law of Moses is declaring the necessity of God to provide a Saving Substitute, a Sacrificial Lamb, and that mankind is hopeless without it.
+All of the Bible including the Law of Moses is declaring the necessity of God to provide a Saving Substitute and a Sacrificial Lamb.
+Mankind is hopeless without it.
 We can’t obey enough.
 We can’t obey from a pure motivation.
 God needs to come in and give us a new heart, put His Spirit inside of us and write His law on our hearts.

 To those False Converts: